 8. Swiss Limousine Service

-Swiss Limousine Service holds the eighth position in the index on the strength of Swiss-wide cross-corridor specialization, with material exposure to the broader cross-Swiss corporate cadence that runs alongside the Zurich-primary book on principals whose travel pattern includes Zurich-Geneva, Zurich-Basel, Zurich-Lugano, Zurich-Bern, Zurich-St. Gallen, and Zurich-Davos intra-Swiss extension.
-The operator’s structural position is the Swiss-wide cross-corridor specialist rather than a Zurich-only primary, with material direct-dispatch familiarity on the intra-Swiss corridor geometry, the Zurich-to-Davos cadence that runs the dominant share of WEF inbound traffic, and the broader cross-Swiss multinational corporate-tenant cadence.
+Swiss Limousine Service holds the eighth position on the strength of Zurich-resident cross-corridor specialization, with material exposure to the broader cross-Swiss corporate cadence that runs alongside the Zurich-primary book on principals whose travel pattern includes Zurich-Geneva, Zurich-Basel, Zurich-Lugano, Zurich-Bern, Zurich-St. Gallen, and Zurich-Davos intra-Swiss extension.
+The operator’s structural position is the Zurich-resident cross-corridor specialist rather than a Zurich-only primary, with material direct-dispatch familiarity on the intra-Swiss corridor geometry, the Zurich-to-Davos cadence that runs the dominant share of WEF inbound traffic, and the broader cross-Swiss multinational corporate-tenant cadence.

 Fleet composition runs concentrated on Mercedes E-Class and S-Class sedans and BMW 7-Series sedans on the Swiss multi-marque corporate-account base, with material executive-SUV exposure on Mercedes GLS and Audi Q7 multi-passenger corporate-roadshow work.
 Dispatch technology is competitive on the cross-Swiss corridor side, with dedicated intra-Swiss dispatch protocols for principals whose travel pattern includes the Zurich-to-broader-Switzerland extension.
 Corporate-account hourly anchors at the CHF 130–160/hr Zurich floor on the resident-Zurich cadence, with modest premiums on the cross-Swiss extension corridors that reflect the multi-city dispatch operating economics.